allegro/envoy-control/docs/features/local_reply_mapper.md

 statusCodeMatcher: "EQ:400"
 ```

+By default, it is an empty string which means that matcher is disabled.

 ### Header matcher

 Allows filtering responses based on header presence or value.
 Only one of: `exactMatch`, `regexMatch` can be used.
 If none is used